 When, last summer in Scotland, even with a children-sized drysuit, the neck seal was still too large and then leaking underwater, I decided it was time to stop trying and get my own.
 I had been through enough testing; no other drysuit was any better than the first one I tried!

 Neoprene vs. Trilaminate drysuits

-Being much looser than the neoprene ones, this allows adapting the thickness of undergarment to wear depending on the water temperature conditions.
+Being much looser than the neoprene ones, trilaminate drysuits allow you to adapt the thickness of undergarment to wear depending on the water temperature conditions.
 They tend to be faster to dry and, generally speaking, lighter to transport.
 The drawbacks?
 They are the most expensive dry suits and offer a less smooth diving experience as it is looser it makes the suit less hydrodynamic.
 It is actually for these 2 reasons that I chose a neoprene dry suit.

 Important features of a drysuit

 You will also have the choice between latex rubber or neoprene seals for your neck and your wrists.
 Latex rubber offers the comfort of adjusting the diameter perfectly to what is required for your body shape (you can cut the seal which has the form of a cone at the right dimension for you).
 Considering the issue at the neck I was facing, it should have been the right choice for me.